Risk-Aware Decision Making in Restless Bandits: Theory and Algorithms for Planning and Learning: Introduction

-We adopts the solution proposed in \cite{akbarzadeh2023learning} for our finite-horizon risk-aware setup and derive a regret bound that scales sublinearly in the number of episodes and quadratically with the number of arms.
-It should be noted that applying a conventional reinforcement learning algorithm to the RMAB in a naive manner is inefficient due to the linear growth of regret in the state space of Markov decision processes, which implies that for RMABs, regret grows exponentially with the number of arms~\cite{akbarzadeh2023learning}.
-Finally, we numerically illustrate the efficacy of our methodology in reducing risk exposure in RMABs in our experiments in the contexts of machine replacement and patient scheduling applications under both planning and learning setups.
+In our finite-horizon setup, we extend the solution proposed in~\cite{akbarzadeh2023learning} by deriving regret bounds that scale sublinearly with the number of episodes and quadratically with the number of arms.
+It should be noted that applying a conventional reinforcement learning algorithm to the RB in a naive manner is inefficient due to the linear growth of regret in the state space of Markov decision processes. \NimaEdits{This implies that regret for RBs} grows exponentially with the number of arms~\citep{akbarzadeh2023learning}.
+Finally, we numerically illustrate the efficacy of our methodology in reducing risk exposure in RB through experiments in machine replacement and patient scheduling applications under both planning and learning setups.

 In Section~\ref{sec:prob}, we present the notation, problem formulation for planning and learning setups.
-Section~\ref{sec:whittle} describes the Whittle index solution concept and a class of indexable RMAB under a risk-aware objective and how Whittle indices can be computed.
+Section~\ref{sec:whittle} describes the Whittle index solution concept and a class of indexable RB under a risk-aware objective and how Whittle indices can be computed.
 In Section~\ref{sec:unknown}, we address the learning problem.
-Finally, the numerical analysis is illustrated in Section~\ref{sec:numerical} and the conclusion is discussed in Section~\ref{sec:conclusion}.
+Section \ref{sec:infiniteH} extends the planning result to an infinite horizon setting and discusses the question of learning.
+Finally, the numerical analysis is discussed in Section~\ref{sec:numerical} and the conclusion is presented in Section~\ref{sec:conclusion}.
+Note that all proofs are included in the Electronic Companion.